nathanenglehart/nathanenglehart.github.io/regression.md

 ```
 In both regressions, the prediction vector is given by:
 \\[ \hat{t} = X\theta \\]
+Additionally, in both regressions, coefficients can also be computed with algorithms that seek to minimize prediction error, such as coordinate descent or gradient descent.
+Some regression functions, such as logit, lasso, and elastic net, have no closed-form solution and must be calculated using such algorithms. \
+\
-Code available at: <a style="color: #f56a6a; !important" href="https://github.com/nathanenglehart/regression">https://github.com/nathanenglehart/regression</a>.
+OLS and ridge code available at: <a style="color: #f56a6a; !important" href="https://github.com/nathanenglehart/regression">https://github.com/nathanenglehart/regression</a>.
 ### Simple Linear Regression Example
 Using data from the 1993 Auto MPG (miles per gallon) Dataset available from the UCI Machine Learning repository, suppose we wish to graph a regression to predict MPG with car weight.
 To set up our data for our regression requires building our regressor matrix $X$.
 As such, our matrix should contain two columns.
 The first column should contain all ones.
 This columns account for the intercept term.
 The second column should contain the car weight data.
 Thus, we can write:
 <!--\\[ X = \begin{bmatrix} 1 & x_1 \\